cwbooth5/go2redirector/README.md

 For the user input of `go2 planets/mars/weather` the go2redirector would locate the `planets` keyword, look up the link tagged with `mars`, get its URL of `www.nasa.gov/planets/mars/{1}.php`, and perform a substitution to `www.nasa.gov/planets/mars/weather.php`.
 Finally, the user would be redirected to that URL.

+## Contributing

+I need all the help I can get making my novice level golang look nicer.
+There are new features we want to add and not enough people to do it.
+If you'd like to contribute, just fork the repository and submit a PR!
+File any enhancement requests or bugs on the issue tracker here in the go2redirector project.

 ## Credits

 The original redirector [f5go](https://github.com/f5devcentral/f5go) was designed by Saul Pwanson, with assistance from Bryce Bockman and Treebird(tm).